 Some interesting facts about Tal Barahi Temple

 - This Hindu temple represents the boar manifestation of Ajima, and symbolizes ‘Shakti’.

 - In Hindu terms, Shakti is the Goddess who is responsible for the creation of the universe, and the one who grants power.
 Shakti as a feminine power assumes several roles, which include Durga the protector, and Durga, in turn, takes the manifestation of Ajima in the form of a boar to destroy all evil and reinstate good power.

-- Barahi is portrayed with the head of a boar and body of a human that holds a cup in one hand and fish on the other.
+- Barahi is portrayed with the head of a boar and the body of a human that holds a cup in one hand and fish in the other.

 - The temple is of immense importance to the people following Hinduism, and you can even see animal sacrifices during Dashain.

 If you are visiting the Tal Barahi temple, you have the option of taking a longer tour of the entire Phewa Lake.
 However, it may come with an additional expense.
 However, it was money well spent.

 Phewa Lake is 4 kilometres long and 1.5 kilometres wide.
 Kayaking is an excellent way to explore the lake.
 Kayaking in Phewa Lake is a tad pricey but well worth the effort.

 Near Phewa, there is a fish farm which you can visit!
 You can also combine your visit to Tal Barahi with a hike to the World Peace Pagoda.
 Your time and money will be well spent on this journey.

 If Hindu Mythology and pristine lakes are your things, the Tal Barahi temple is a must-see.
 Even if they aren't to your taste, you can spend your time feeding the aquatic species that live in the area.